-Motley Rice Yaz lawyers are currently reviewing lawsuits involving women who are non-smokers and have experienced adverse side effects following the use of Yaz®.
+Motley Rice Yaz lawyers are currently reviewing lawsuits involving women who are non-smokers and have experienced adverse side effects (prior to April 10, 2012) following the use of Yaz®.
 Yaz is a popular birth control pill manufactured by Bayer AG that has been linked to serious heart-related health problems that include blood clots, heart attack and stroke.

 In April 2012, the FDA announced that birth control pills such as Yaz that contain the hormone drospirenone (synthetic version of the naturally occurring female hormone progesterone) will carry new labeling warning that these drugs may be more likely to cause blood clots than other types of birth control.
 The new labeling is based on recent studies that compared drospirenone-containing pills to low-dose estrogen pills.

 Lawyers at Motley Rice are currently reviewing potential Yaz lawsuits.
 If you or a loved one took Yaz and suffered serious side effects such as heart attack or stroke (prior to April 10, 2012), feel free to contact Yaz lawyer Carmen Scott by email or by calling 1.800.768.4036 to learn more about your legal rights.